Fabi019/MerossBLE/README.md

 4. Once a device is found it will automatically connect to it
 5. You can now configure the device
 6. After you wrote the WIFI section, the device will connect to the WIFI and disconnect from BLE
+7. Add your device in homeassistant (using the device ip and your chosen key)

 ## Screenshots